Emergency Guide for Academic Buildings

 d.
 If medical assistance is needed

-2. If the phone in the elevator does not work, push the “Alarm” button until you hear acknowledgement that help is on the way.
+2. If the phone in the elevator does not work, push the “Alarm” button until you hear acknowledgment that help is on the way.

 3. Remain calm and try to calm others.